bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - The GitHub release body is self-contained and tag-specific: it identifies that version's changes and compatibility impact without relying on README, release-history, issue, or pull-request links for essential meaning.
 - The GitHub release body contains no build/test verification evidence or internal release-process commentary.
 - Every multi-version repository release-note section has version-prefixed bullets ordered newest first.
+- The exact-version GitHub milestone contains every release issue, PR, and accounted-for Dependabot item; all items and the milestone are closed.
 - Related GitHub issues have a short release-availability comment when applicable.
 - Worktree is clean.